HaxeFoundation/nekovm.org/www/pages/specs/operations-and-types.md

 Here are the details of each comparison function :

 - icmp compares two integers a and b.
 It returns 0 if they're equal, -1 if b > a, and 1 if a > b.
-- fcmp is the same as icmp, but compares floats instead of integers.
+- fcmp is the same as icmp but compares floats instead of integers.
 - strcmp compares strings.
 It can be seen as a icmp applied to every byte of the two strings.
 - acmp compares the addresses of a and b.
 It returns 0 if they're the same, -1 if b>a, and 1 if a>b
-- bcmp returns 0 if a and b are both the same value, 1 if a is true and b and false, -1 if a is false and b is true.
+- bcmp returns 0 if a and b are both the same value, 1 if a is true and b is false, -1 if a is false and b is true.
 - ocmp does "object comparison".
 If the two objects' addresses are the same, it returns 0.
-Otherwise, it calls the method `%%__compare%%` on the first object, with the second object as argument.
-If the returned value is an integer, the integer is returned by `$compare`, otherwise null is returned.
+Otherwise, it calls the method `%%__compare%%` on the first object, with the second object as an argument.
+If the returned value is an integer, the integer is returned by `$compare`, otherwise, null is returned.
 -  - means that the comparison is invalid, the returned value is null when using `$compare` and false when using an operator.

 The following table shows how each operation is performing depending on the result of `$compare` :